|Original-Odhner Model 127, c.1950|

 Performing a back-transfer involves first clearing the rotor, then raising the idler gears to mesh with the outer gear teeth on the rotor setting rings.
 The setting rings are offset to the left of the star wheels, so the idler teeth are made wider to mesh with both.
 The idlers are raised by the lever at the right-hand end of the accumulator, which is held in position by the small latching lever below.

 The clearing handle is then turned, collecting the numeral wheels and driving them back to zero.
-The motion is transferred through the star wheels and the idler gears to advance the setting rings by the same number of positions.
+The motion is transferred through the star wheels and the back-transfer gears to advance the setting rings by the same number of positions.
 A cam on the accumulator shaft releases the latch at the end of the clearing cycle, dropping the idler gears back to their rest position.

 The rotor back-transfer gears.